AMGMNPLK/SFGiantsAppliedSportsScientist/src/site/notes/Innovation in sports science.md

 </div></div>

+> [!tldr]
+> Research and Development in sports science is my passion.

+Research and Development in sports science is my passion, as can be seen in my career.
+I always try to do things better and knowledge and development of new strategies are the way to beat the rivals.
+The most related experiences are:

 [[The first AI for sports training design on acyclic sports|The first AI for sports training design on acyclic sports]] [[Research on Soccer, Pelota and AI for acyclic sports training|Research on Soccer, Pelota and AI for acyclic sports training]]